 The success of the vintage turned on August rain that prevented the vineyards becoming stressed.
 The rain varied – healthy amounts at CÔTE-RÔTIE, little at CORNAS, meaning that the former and its environs have delivered fluid, racy wines, while the latter has delivered more solar packages, placing it more on a par with 2018.

 I have mostly tasted CÔTE-RÔTIEs for now during my visits to growers there, but SAINT-JOSEPH is also very good, while CROZES is more complicated, due to a gigantic hail storm that swept across CROZES-HERMITAGE in June, starting at MILLAU in the AVEYRON region, ending up in SAVOIE.
 Hence some domaines such as LES HAUTS CHASSIS of FRANCK FAUGIER lost 80% of their harvest.

 Another local detail in shaping the wines in the environs of HERMITAGE is that HERMITAGE received a rainfall of 50 mm (2 in) in August, 2019, with MAUVES across the River in SAINT-JOSEPH receiving 25 mm (1 inch), and CORNAS dry that day.
 Hence there is relatively more dense packing in CORNAS.
 One unusual reference on the quality of the year was given chez STÉPHANE PICHAT at CÔTE-RÔTIE.
 He has made a FINE from the distillation of the lees in 2018 [the first] and 2019, the only grower in the appellation to make one.
 His 2019 was much more together and more joyous than the brazen, rather spirity 2018.

-Because of the exceptional circumstances of the virus, I am immediately putting up my still very partially formed views on the vintage to give readers a steer on what I consider is becoming a phantom vintage – phantom because it has hardly been tasted, phantom because some of it is being poured away.
+Because of the exceptional circumstances of the virus, I have immediately put up my very partially formed views on the vintage to give readers a steer on what I consider has become a phantom vintage – phantom because it has hardly been tasted.
+My visit in June-July 2021 was much greeted by growers, who told me that I was the only non-French journalist they had seen all year; there will therefore now be some bulk added to the early reports.